RattyDAVE/docker-ubuntu-xrdp-mate-custom/CONTRIBUTING.md

 ## Publishing a new release

-1. Ensure that latest build on master is green
+1. Ensure that latest build on the `develop` branch is green
-1. Ensure your local code is up to date (`git pull origin master`)
+1. Ensure your local code on the `develop` branch is up to date (`git pull origin develop`)
 1. Create a new release with git flow and the `major(X) minor(Y) patch(Z)` (`git flow release start vX.Y.Z`) (see [Semantic Versioning](http://semver.org))
 1. Publish the release `git flow feature publish vX.Y.Z`